ShaileshDhama/Alzheimer-Detection-and-Classification/README.md

     ### 5. Modelling and Evaluation:

-        Classification Models are implemented and Accuracy Comparison is done,which concluded that Adaboost and Random Forest Models tops        the other models.
+        Classification models are implemented, resulting in the best accuracy by Adaboost and Random Forest models.

 ## Results